-DMA 010 Operations with Integers 0.75 0.50 0 1 This course provides a conceptual study of integers and integer operations.
-Topics include integers, absolute value, exponents, square roots, perimeter and area of basic geometric figures, Pythagorean theorem, and use of the correct order of operations.
-Upon completion, students should be able to demonstrate an understanding of pertinent concepts and principles and apply this knowledge in the evaluation of expressions.
+integers, absolute value, exponents, square roots, perimeter and area of basic geometric figures, Pythagorean theorem, and use of the correct order of operations.
+Upon completion, students should be able to demonstrate an understanding of pertinent concepts and principles and apply

-Lecture Lab Clinic Work Exp.
-Credit DMA 020 Fractions and Decimals Prerequisites: State, DMA 010 0.75 0.50 0 0 1 This course provides a conceptual study of the relationship between fractions and decimals and covers related problems.
-Topics include application of operations and solving contextual application problems, including determining the circumference and area of circles with the concept of pi.
-Upon completion, students should be able to demonstrate an understanding of the connections between fractions and decimals.
-DMA 030 Propor/Ratio/Rate/Percent 0.75 0.50 0 0 1 Prerequisites: State, DMA 010 and DMA 020 This course provides a conceptual study of the problems that are represented by rates, ratios, percent, and proportions.
+DMA 030 Propor/Ratio/Rate/Percent

+Prerequisites: State, DMA 010 and DMA 020

+This course provides a conceptual study of the problems that are represented by rates, ratios, percent, and proportions.
 Topics include rates, ratios, percent, proportion, conversion of English and metric units, and applications of the geometry of similar triangles.
 Upon completion, students should be able to use their understanding to solve conceptual application problems.

-DMA 040 Express/Lin Equat/Inequal0.750.50001Prerequisites: State, Take One Set: Set 1: DMA 010, DMA 020 and DMA 030 Set 2: MAT 060This course provides a conceptual study of problems involving linear expressions, equations, andinequalities.
+DMA 040 Express/Lin Equat/Inequal

+Prerequisites: State, Take One Set: Set 1: DMA 010, DMA 020 and DMA 030 Set 2: MAT 060 This course provides a conceptual study of problems involving linear expressions, equations, and inequalities.
 Emphasis is placed on solving contextual application problems.
-Upon completion,students should be able to distinguish between simplifying expressions and solving equations andapply this knowledge to problems involving linear expressions, equations, and inequalities.
-DMA 050 Graphs/Equations of Lines Prerequisites: State, Take One Set: Set 1: DM Set 2: DMA 040 and MAT 060 0.75 A 010, DM 0.50 A 020, D 0 MA 030 0 and DMA 0 1 40 Set 2: DMA 040 and MAT 060 This course provides a conceptual study of problems involving graphic and algebraic representations of lines.
-Topics include slope, equations of lines, interpretation of basic graphs, and linear modeling.
-Upon completion, students should be able to solve contextual application problems and represent real-world situations as linear equations in two variables.
+Upon completion, students should be able to distinguish between simplifying expressions and solving equations and apply this knowledge to problems involving linear expressions, equations, and inequalities.

+DMA 050 Graphs/Equations of Lines

-DMA 060 Polynomial/Quadratic Appl0.750.50001Prerequisites: State, Take One Set: Set 1: DMA 010, DMA 020, DMA 030, DMA 040 and DMA 050
+Prerequisites: State, Take One Set: Set 1: DMA 010, DMA 020, DMA 030 and DMA 040 Set 2: DMA 040 and MAT 060